-10Be concentrations in quartz range from (1.24 ±0.05) 10 atoms/g(qtz) to (3.83 ±0.13) 10 atoms/g(qtz) (Table S2).
-The SPRs from the south-facing slope in Nahuelbuta are within error, but increase slightly downslope from 57.7 ±3.5 to 68.6 ±4.2 t/(km2 yr) (Table S2).
-The SPR in the mid-slope position of the north-facing slope is much lower than the rate from the mid-slope position in the south-facing slope (Fig. 2A; Table S2).
-The increase of zirconium from rock to soil is less pronounced in Nahuelbuta than in Santa Gracia or La Campana (Averaged Zrsoil/Zrrock ratio of 1.39 ±0.12; Tables S3 and S4).
-Chemical weathering rates indicate a wide range between 4.4 ±15.5 t/(km2 yr) to 31.3 ±5.1 t/(km2 yr).
-Physical erosion rates vary between 20.0 ±1.2 t/(km2 yr) and 55.1 ±3.5 t/(km2 yr).
-The average CDFtotal of 0.27 ±0.06 indicates that the physical erosion rate is higher than the chemical weathering rate (Tables S4 and S5).
+10Be concentrations in quartz range from $(1.24 \pm 0.05) \ge 10^5$ atoms/g(qtz) to $(3.83 \pm 0.13) \ge 10^5$ atoms/g(qtz) (Table S2) The SPRs from the South-facing slope in Nahuelbuta are within error, but increase slightly downslope from 57.7 ±3.5 to 68.6 ±4.2 t/(km2 yr) (Table S2).
+The SPR in the mid-slope position of the North-facing slope is much lower than the rate from the mid-slope distribution of the North-facing slope is much lower than the rate from the mid-slope distribution of the North-facing slope is much lower than the rate from the mid-slope distribution of the North-facing slope is much lower than the rate from the mid-slope distribution of the North-facing slope is much lower than the rate from the mid-slope distribution of the North-facing slope is much lower than the rate from the mid-slope distribution of the North-facing slope is much lower than the rate from the mid-slope distribution of the North-facing slope is much lower than the rate from the mid-slope distribution of the North-facing slope distribution of the North-facing sl

+- 230 position in the South-facing slope (Fig. 2A; Table S2).
+The increase of zirconium from rock to soil is less pronounced in Nahuelbuta than in Santa Gracia or La Campana (Averaged Zr{soil}/Zr{rock} ratio of 1.39 ±0.12; Tables S3 and S4).
+Chemical weathering rates indicate a wide range between 4.4 ±15.5 t/(km2 yr to 31.3 ±5.1 t/(km2 yr).
+However, sample NAPED20 is excluded from further average calculations and discussion due to the observed decrease in Zr concentration from bedrock into saprolite resulting in a negative value of W{sap} (Table S5).
+Hence, physical erosion rates vary between 20.0 ±1.2 t/(km2 yr) and - 235 55.1 ±3.5 t/(km2 yr).
+The average CDF{total} of 0.30 ±0.06 indicates that physical erosion rate is higher than the chemical weathering rate (Tables S4 and S5).

-In summary, SPRs generally increase from Pan de Azúcar to La Campana and are lower, or possibly equal, again in Nahuelbuta (Fig. 2A).
-From north to south, the same trend is observed in the chemical weathering rates (Fig. 2B) as well as in the physical erosion rates (Fig. 2C).
-Therefore, the total denudation rate combining chemical weathering and physical erosion rates increases from Pan de Azúcar to La Campana and seems to decreases in Nahuelbuta to a slightly higher value than in Santa Gracia (Fig. 2D).
-The CDFtotal values and the contribution of Wtotal to Dtotal are almost zero in Pan de Azúcar.
-In Santa Gracia and La Campana they are about equal (~0.5), and then they are reduced in Nahuelbuta (~0.3; Table S5).
-Nevertheless, Wtotal and Dtotal of all samples from the four study areas correlate very well (R = 0.96) with a slope of 0.50 (Fig. S3A).
+In summary, SPRs generally increase from Pan de Azúcar to La Campana and are lower again in Nahuelbuta (Fig. 2A).
+From North to South, the same trend is observed in the chemical weathering rates (Fig. 2B).
+A similar trend is observed in the physical erosion rates except that rates are comparable in La Campana and Nahuelbuta (Fig. 2C).
+The total denudation rate combining chemical weathering and physical erosion rates increases from Pan de Azucar to La Campana and decreases in Nahuelbuta to a slightly higher value than in Santa Gracia (Fig. 2D).
+The CDF{total} values, the contribution of W{total} to D{total}, are almost zero in Pan de Azúcar, about equal (~0.5) in Santa Gracia as well as in La Campana, and reduced again in Nahuelbuta (~0.3; Table S5).
+Nevertheless, W{total} and D{total} of all samples from the four study areas correlate very well (R2 = 0.96) with a slope of 0.50 (Fig. S3A).